samvarankashyap/atomic-host-tests/tests/docker/README.md

 This playbook tests the basic docker functions.
-RHEL and Centos Atomic Host is shipped with two version of docker--docker-current and docker-latest.
+RHEL and CentOS Atomic Host is shipped with two version of docker--docker-current and docker-latest.
 Docker current is the current stable release of docker while docker-latest is the latest release of docker available.
 The purpose of the docker-latest release is for